AthenaGaKill/Tripster-Coding-Ex/CalculatorMarkdown.md

 ## logic

 Make a design on how you look at a calculator from an object oriented point of view. (if we havent't covered this at this point make sure to send me a reminder as we need to be able to express ourselvesd with out having to write code all thet time.
 That would be boring wouldn't it)

+After we have validated this class design together now let's start building the program:

+1. Build the general structure of your class
+2. build from the ground up working and finishing one component at a time
+   1. start with the input
+   2. add the calculations
+   3. add the memory buttons
+   4. add the clear button